bevyengine/bevy-website/CONTRIBUTING.md

 1. `cd code-validation`
 2. `cargo build`

+This website also hosts examples, assets and error codes for the Bevy engine.
+These are created by the scripts in the various `generate-*` folders, which scrape data sources from other repos and are run daily.

 ## Contributor's style guide

 When writing and reviewing learning material for the Bevy Book and Quick Start Games, please try to follow these guidelines: